fermyon/developer/content/wasm-functions/list-and-inspect.md

 $ spin aka apps list
 ```

-Depending on which apps you have deployed to your _Fermyon Wasm Functions_ account, the actual output will differ from the output shown here.
+Depending on which apps you have deployed to your _Fermyon Wasm Functions_ account, the actual output will differ from the output shown here:

 <!-- @nocpy -->